spandan3/spandan3/README.md

 # 👋 Hi, I'm Spandan Chakrabarty

 I'm a Computer Science student at the **University of Waterloo**, passionate about **AI, full-stack development, and data-driven problem solving**.
-I love building intelligent systems that bridge **machine learning** and **real-world user experiences** — from predictive models to interactive dashboards.
+I love building intelligent systems that bridge **machine learning** and **real-world user experiences**, from predictive models to interactive dashboards.

 ---